 The development of the ASTER GDEM data products is a collaborative effort between National Aeronautics and Space Administration (NASA) and Japan’s Ministry of Economy, Trade, and Industry (METI).
 The ASTER GDEM data products are created by the Sensor Information Laboratory Corporation (SILC) in Tokyo.

 The geographic coverage of the ASTER GDEM extends from 83° North to 83° South.
-Each tile is distributed in GeoTIFF format and projected on the 1984 World Geodetic System (WGS84)/1996 Earth Gravitational Model (EGM96) geoid.
+Each tile is distributed in both a Cloud Optimized GeoTIFF (COG) and NetCDF4 format through NASA Earthdata Search and in standard GeoTIFF format through the LP DAAC Data Pool.
+Data are projected on the 1984 World Geodetic System (WGS84)/1996 Earth Gravitational Model (EGM96) geoid.
 Each of the 22,912 tiles in the collection contain at least 0.01% land area.

 Provided in the ASTER GDEM product are layers for DEM and number of scenes (NUM).
 The NUM layer indicates the number of scenes that were processed for each pixel and the source of the data.